Vinod Gupta: Charitable foundation

 Gupta has pledged to donate all of his wealth to charity, and has made access to quality education a primary focus of his charitable contributions.
 "Through his charitable foundation, Gupta has helped advance education across fields including: business, science, information technology, communications, intellectual property law and wildlife preservation."

 Gupta donated $1 million to establish the Ram Rati Gupta Polytechnic, a women's polytechnic in his native town of Rampur Maniharan, a small town near Saharanpur in Uttar Pradesh state.
 The Polytechnic was inaugurated by former United States President Bill Clinton.
 The former president met with students from the polytechnic when he visited India.

 Gupta donated $2 million to his alma mater, the Indian Institute of Technology Kharagpur, to create the Vinod Gupta School of Management.
 The institute now offers an MBA program to engineering graduates with 0 to 5 years of work experience.
 After Gupta's contributions, IIT received an additional $2 million from other IIT alumni.

 Gupta has also donated money for a new science block at his former village school, and provided buses for his village's girls' school.

 Gupta most recently founded a law school under the IIT umbrella: the Rajiv Gandhi School of Intellectual Property Law, which is ranked the second-best law school in India.

-In the United States, Gupta has donated $2 million to establish a curriculum for small business management at the University of Nebraska at Lincoln.
+In the United States, Gupta has donated $2 million to establish a curriculum for small business management at the University of Nebraska–Lincoln.
 He has also donated an additional $500,000 to set up a scholarship fund for minority students who want to enter its science or engineering schools.